Moffefe/MycoBox/docs/firmware-update.md

 Normal users should use only firmware explicitly marked for web-based updating.

-If a controller cannot boot after a failed update, follow the dedicated recovery procedure or contact the project maintainer.
+If a controller cannot boot after a failed update, follow the applicable recovery procedure or contact the project maintainer.

 ---